Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’

 5. The pictures come from the point when the old fisherman came back and found a palace.
 Based on the pictures below please answer the following questions.

 A queen sitting on a throne which stands on a two-stair base, covered by red carpet on a checked black and white floor and a dog pet at the foot of the base.
 The queen is guarded by two guards on either side.
 The old man bows keeping eye contact with the queen.
-Elaborated palace windows and arches in the background.
-Rather urban environment.

 A queen sitting on a throne which stands on a five-stair base, guarded by two guards on either side, and accompanied by subordinates.
 Two monkey pets at the foot of the throne base.
 The old man has no eye contact with the queen because he bows deeply, looking down.
-There are arches but no carpet on the five stairs and no signs of elaboration in the background.
-Rather agricultural environment.

-by Giannis Kyriakidis By unknown artist
+Picture 1 by Giannis Kyriakidis

 6. Which picture better portrays stronger hierarchy awareness of the part old man when he talks to his wife?
 Please explain why.